malcommac/GitLabSwift/README.md

 ```

 Each request return a generic object called `GLResponse`.
-This objects allows you to identify any metadata of the request:
+This object allows you to identify any metadata of the request:

 ```swift
 print("There are \(response.totalItems) in \(response.totalPages)"
 print("Now showing \(response.countItemsPerPage) items per page")
 ```
-You can also access to the underlyin data via `response.httpResponse` and the original request via `response.httpRequest`.
+You can also access the underlying data via `response.httpResponse` and the original request via `response.httpRequest`.

-Since the result is a throwing async function, if an error occours a `GLErrors` is catched.
+Since the result is an async throwing function, if an error occurs, a `GLErrors` is cached.

-Most of the times you're interested in getting the decoded objects.
+Most of the time, you're interested in getting the decoded objects.
 GitLabSwift uses `Codable` and each supported GitLab model is exposed via `GLModel` namespace.
-You just need to call `response.decode()` function to get the actual model instance from the reponse:
+You just need to call `response.decode()` function to get the actual model instance from the response:

 ```swift
 let tags: [GLModel.Tag] = try await gitlab.tags.list(